rahmanda/rahmanda.github.io/contents/blog/en/2017-01-07-javascript-this.md

 > There is a difference between `call` and `apply` when inserting function's parameters.
 In `call` case, it accepts parameter explicitly, whereas `apply` accepts parameter in array form.

-In [previous articles](http://ambercat.rahmanda.net/code/2016/12/31/closure-javascript.html) i had explained about module pattern.
+In my [previous articles](/blog/en/understanding-closure-in-javascript/), i had explained about module pattern.
 By using `this` inside of a method, we can call object's methods or properties on the same module just like what the examples is shown below.

 ``` js
 function Cat(type) {